 Vineyard adventures– These experiences include tastings too.
 You’ll explore Boschendal’s extensive vineyards, stopping for drinks and some tasty snacks as well.

 Mountain biking– Bike rides through Boschendal are a lot of fun too.
-Recently the farm has opened a trail centre, offering a great range of routes.
+Recently the farm has opened a trail center, offering a great range of routes.
 There’s something to suit every biker, and of course the scenery is well worth the exertion.
 Skilled bikers will particularly enjoy the Orchards track, with its berms, camelbacks, tabletops, and gap jumps, but smoother routes are offered too!

 Golf– As mentioned, the farm is located between a number of world-class golf courses in the Winelands region.
 Please get in touch with us if you’re interested in getting in a few rounds during your stay.

-Children's activities– Youngsters aged 4 to 14 years can head to Boschendal’s Tree House edu-play centre, to take part in a fab farm programme.
+Children's activities– Youngsters aged 4 to 14 years can head to Boschendal’s Tree House edu-play centre, to take part in a fab farm program.
 For example, there’s farm foraging, which involves learning about animal stewardship and vegetable preparation.
 Outdoor cooking naturally follows from this activity, and kids can also enjoy art classes.
 And the Tree House has a super playground!